 This article aims to guide you to take on the challenge of developing your portfolio management strategy by incorporating adaptive concepts that have remodeled project execution in the past few years.
 Once you adopt an adaptive approach at the portfolio level, your project management office (PMO) will become the primary driver of flexible changes in your organization.

 As such, you’ll be able to address and improve your toughest business challenges.
 This includes streamlining organizational alignment with corporate goals, prioritizing client satisfaction, and improving key performance indicators (KPI) for consistent success.
 Thus, you’ll be acquainted with flexible and responsive processes for the betterment of your organization.

 Since we’ll start from the start, let’s have an in-depth look at why it is so important to prioritize adaptivity in this time and age.

 Why Should You Prioritize Adaptivity For Your Portfolio Management?

-In order for a business and business growth to be successful in this digital economy, organizations need to think innovatively and adapt speedily.
-As a matter of fact, a survey by Gartner concluded that faster strategic project delivery is the key factor that drives organizations to shift from their traditional approaches of portfolio management.
+For a business and business growth to be successful in this digital economy, organizations need to think innovatively and adapt speedily.
+A survey by Gartner concluded that faster strategic project delivery is the key factor that drives organizations to shift from their traditional approaches to portfolio management.